➡️ Hidden Fields is available to customers on the Analyze Tier or higher.

 Imagine you are planning a customer segmentation study.
 You'll use a ranking method like MaxDiff Analysis to measure what problem statements your target customers are most urgently interested in solving.
 You already have a lot of data on your customers that you'd love to use during the analysis afterwards so that you could compare differences by pricing plan, country, or industry — so how do you get this data into OpinionX for analysis?

-You could manually import this data into the Enrichment Tab before downloading a list of unique links or sending email invites, but if you have a very large userbase, this becomes impractical very quickly.
-Instead, you could create a template link with 'gaps' for each type of data you'll want to add, and then run this through an external data source like your CRM to programmatically generate a customized link for each survey participant.
+Instead of importing data, you could create a template link with 'gaps' for each type of data you'll want to add, and then run this through an external data source like your CRM to programmatically generate a customized link for each survey participant.

 Once they finish the survey with this link, you'll see an "Enrichment Data" section on your Results Overview tab and this enrichment data will be included in all of OpinionX's segmentation and clustering tools: